 The generator is turned on (ON position) or off (OFF position) manually using a multifunction switch (gasoline tap, ignition, power of the control unit).
 The generator is started in manual mode using the red button on the multifunction switch.

-With the ATS SWITCH, the automatic mode is turned on (ATS SWITCH inON position) or off (ATS SWITCH in OFF position).The voltage 230 V from the output of KS 5200PS reaches the MAINS INPUT of the generator through protection in the form of a differential circuit breaker (RCBO) and the NC and C contacts of the KS 5200PS station, which close when the battery voltage reaches the value of “Battery stop charging voltage” and open when the battery voltage drops to “Battery stop discharging voltage”.
-Thus, immediately after the station is turned on, the generator starts to charge the battery, and then turns off 1 minute after reaching “Battery stop charging voltage”.
+With the ATS SWITCH, the automatic mode is turned on (ATS SWITCH inON position) or off (ATS SWITCH in OFF position).The voltage of 230 V from the output of KS 5200PS reaches MAINS INPUT of the generator through protection in the form of a differential automatic switch (RCBO) and the NC and C contacts of the KS 5200PS station, which close when the battery voltage reaches the "Battery stop charging voltage" value and open when the battery voltage drops to the "Battery stop discharging voltage" value.
+Thus, immediately after the station is turned on, the generator starts to charge the battery, and then turns off 1 minute after reaching the "Battery stop charging voltage".

-When using other generators with internal or external AVR according to the same scheme, they need to be modified since most AVRs switch the voltage 230V from input to output, which leads to current flowing in a loop from the output to the input of the station, which is unacceptable.
+When using other generators with internal or external AVR according to the same scheme, they need to be modified, as most AVRs switch the voltage of 230V from input to output, causing current to flow in a loop from the output to the input of the station, which is unacceptable.

-DISCLAIMER:This informational material is intended to familiarize with the features of the productsKönner & Söhnen and the possibilities of its application, can be considered onlyas recommendations that must be adapted to the circumstances and conditions duringinstallation.
-The installation itself must be carried out in compliance with all applicablestandards and regulations.
-We do not bear responsibility
+DISCLAIMER:This informational material aims to familiarize with the features of the productsKönner & Söhnen and the possibilities of their application, can be considered onlyas recommendations that must be adapted to the circumstances and conditions duringinstallation.
+The installation itself must be carried out in accordance with all applicablestandards and regulations.
+We do not bear any responsibility